trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 about the TriBITS system embedded in these tests and where documentation and these tests disagreed, believe the tests!

-..
-ToDo: Edited and spell-checked up to here on 4/22/2014!

 Package Dependencies and Enable/Disable Logic
 =============================================

-Arguably, the more important feature/aspect of the TriBITS system is the partitioning of a large software project into packages and managing the dependencies between these packages to support building, testing, and deploying different pieces as needed.
+Arguably, the more important feature/aspect of the TriBITS system is the partitioning of a large software project into packages and managing the dependencies between these packages to support building, testing, and deploying different pieces as needed (see discussion of `Software Engineering Packaging Principles`_).
 This is especially useful in incremental CI testing of large projects.
-However, this is also a critical component in creating and maintaining Self Sustaining Software (see the `TriBITS Lifecycle Model`_).
+However, maintaining such dependencies is also a critical component in creating and maintaining Self-Sustaining Software (see the `TriBITS Lifecycle Model`_).
 The fundamental mechanism for breaking up a large software into manageable pieces is to partition the software into different `TriBITS Packages`_ and then define the dependencies between these packages (which are defined inside of the `<packageDir>/cmake/Dependencies.cmake`_ files for each package).

 Note that the basic idea of breaking up a large set of software into pieces, defining dependencies between the pieces, and then applying algorithms to